mtscott/mtscott.github.io/research.md

   <section>
     <article>
     <h1>Research</h1>
     <p> My research interest lie in the area of scientific computing, especially in the realm of discretized partial differential equations and numerical linear algebra.
-These are applied to problems in fluid dynamics, finacial mathematics, and anywhere where a highly structured matrix can be found.
+These are applied to problems in fluid dynamics, finacial mathematics, and anywhere where a highly structured matrix can be found.</p>
     </article>
     <article>
     <h3> Numerical Linear Algebra</h3>